-Babies: imaginative and creative development
+Babies: imagination, creative development and play

-What to expect with your baby’s imagination
+What to expect as your baby’s imagination grows

 Play ideas and creative activities to grow your baby’s imagination